MinBZK/sdep.gov.nl/README.md

 - [Design decisions](./docs/DECISIONS.md)

-## Integration test
+## Test package

-The local integration tests (`make test`) are also run against deployment in Kubernetes (TST, ACC, PRE, PRD)
+The integration tests (`make test`) test the API in real life (local).

-This deployment is out of the scope of this project.
+These tests can also be run against real deployments (TST, ACC, PRE, PRD).

-Inquire SDEP NL for tips how to re-use.
+Inquire SDEP NL for more info/re-use.

 ## Documentation